Spanish & Hispanic Studies

 - 12 credit hoursat the 3000-level and above.

 Courses counting towards the major are normally chosen from among the SPAN courses in language, literature, culture.
-After consultation with the Coordinator for Spanish or the Chairperson of Modern Languages and Classics, these can be supplemented [to a maximum of twelve (12) credit hours] by courses from other disciplines whose principal subjects are the arts, history or current reality of Spain and Spanish-speaking Latin America.
+After consultation with the Spanish Advisor or the Chairperson of Modern Languages and Classics, these can be supplemented [to a maximum of twelve (12) credit hours] by courses from other disciplines whose principal subjects are the arts, history or current reality of Spain and Spanish-speaking Latin America.

 Concentration in Spanish